fullstack-development/PromoShock/contracts/README.md

 _Note!_ If you want to add an RPC for the blockchain, you need to add the rpc address to `.env` and to the `foundry.toml` settings.

-#### Deploy order
+#### Deploy scripts order

-1. Ticket.sol
+1. Ticket.s.sol
-2. TicketSale.sol
+2. TicketSale.s.sol
+3. TicketFactory.s.sol
-3. TicketFactory.sol (with Ticket and TicketSale implementation addresses), ProxyAdmin
+4. TicketFactoryProxy.s.sol (with Ticket, TicketSale and TicketFactory implementation addresses)
-4. PromoFactory.sol
+5. Promo.s.sol
+6. PromoFactory.s.sol
+7. PromoFactoryProxy.s.sol
-5. Promo.sol (with PromoFactory address)
+8. PromoProxy.s.sol (with PromoFactoryProxy address)

 ---